FFMS/ffms2/doc/ffms2-vapoursynth.md

 ##### int width = -1, int height = -1
 Sets the resolution of the output video, in pixels.
 Setting either dimension to less than or equal to zero means the resolution of the first decoded video frame is used for that dimension.
-These parameters are mostly useful because FFMS2 supports video streams that change resolution mid-stream; since Avisynth does not, these parameters are used to set single resolution for the output.
+These parameters are mostly useful because FFMS2 supports video streams that change resolution mid-stream which would otherwise have to be handled with a more complicated script.

 ##### string resizer = "BICUBIC"
 The resizing algorithm to use if rescaling the image is necessary.
 If the video uses subsampled chroma but your chosen output colorspace does not, the chosen resizer will be used to upscale the chroma planes, even if you did not request an image rescaling.
 The available choices are `FAST_BILINEAR`, `BILINEAR`, `BICUBIC` (default), `X`, `POINT`, `AREA`, `BICUBLIN`, `GAUSS`, `SINC`, `LANCZOS` and `SPLINE`.
-Note that `SPLINE` is completely different from Avisynth's builtin Spline resizers.

 ##### int format
 Convert the output from whatever it was to the given format.
 If not specified the best matching output format is used.